dean0x7d/pybinding/docs/tutorial/fields.rst

 As we have seen before, we don't actually need to define a function to take all the arguments.
 They are optional.
-The `@` decorator will recognize a function which takes any of these arguments and it will adapt it for use in a Pybinding model.
+The `@` decorator will recognize a function which takes any of these arguments and it will adapt it for use in a pybinding model.
 Previously, the `linear` function accepted only the `energy` and `x` arguments, but `wavy` also included the `y` argument.
 The order of arguments is not important, only their names are.
 Therefore, this is also a valid modifier: